gsxhnd/owl/README.md

 Go yaml configuration lib,can get config value from yaml file or etcd cluster like [viper][12] lib.

-Owl also support binary cli, can help you store yaml file's content into etch cluster.
+Owl also support binary cli, help you store yaml file's content into etcd cluster.

 ## 1. Install as cli